brandono7/DSA4264_Geospatial/README.md

 In this python script, we made API calls to [LTA DataMall](https://datamall.lta.gov.sg/content/datamall/en/dynamic-data.html) to extract geospatial data on buses as well as passenger volume data for bus stops and for MRT/LRT stations.
 Note: For the API call to work, an account will need to be created and an API Key will be sent to your registered email.

 To extract geospatial data on MRT/LRT stations, we gathered MRT/LRT station codes from [data.gov.sg](https://data.gov.sg/datasets/d_d312a5b127e1ae74299b8ae664cedd4e/view).
 This was then used as an input into the [OneMap API](https://www.onemap.gov.sg/apidocs/) to extract geospatial data on MRT/LRT stations.
+For this extraction, no API key is needed to be created from OneMap API.

 2) [get_nearest_mrt_to_bus_stops.ipynb](https://github.com/brandono7/DSA4264_Geospatial/blob/main/get_nearest_mrt_to_bus_stops.ipynb)